 - i.
 Insect repellent should be applied, as deemed necessary; - ii.
-The buddy system shall be implemented continuously, whereby measures ensuring that the location of one buddy is always be known by the other are in place: - iii.
+The buddy system shall be implemented continuously, whereby measures ensuring that the location of one buddy is always be known by the other are in place; - iii.
 Camp fires are discouraged.
-However, if such is absolutely needed, the team must ensure that camp fires are properly put out before the campers go to sleep or leave the camp area; - iv.
-During night time, at least two (2) persons shall be assigned as look out on a routine basis to oversee the safety and security of the camp site: - v.
+However, if such is absolutely needed, the team must ensure that camp fires are properly put out before the campers go to sleep: - During night time, at least two (2) persons shall be assigned as look out on a routine basis to oversee the safety and security of the camp site; - v.
 Alcoholic beverages are prohibited during camping; and - vi.
 If possible, consuming and/or damaging local fauna and flora should be avoided.